Political Campaign Glossary: Election Management Campaign Terms

 Fundraising direct mail:

-Similar to political direct mail, the fundraising direct mail intends to mobilize people to donate for the election campaign.
+Similar to political direct mail, fundraising direct mail intends to mobilize people to donate to the election campaign.

 Media commission:

-This is the Commission charged by the advertisers for providing the services to election campaigns.
+This is the commission charged by advertisers for providing services for election campaigns.

 Persuasion:

-Steering the undecided voters to becoming the decided voters for a particular political party is known as voters’ persuasion.
+Steering the undecided voters to becoming the decided voters for a particular political party is known as voter persuasion.

 Political direct mail: